Federated-Engineers/foundation-fast-track/README.md

 Continuous Integration and Continuous Delivery sit at the corner of nearly every single repository at Federated Engineers.
 Automation is embedded as a strict standard across all our deliverable projects.
 Having a strong base knowledge of CI/CD pipelines will massively benefit you, enabling you to automate testing, linting, and cloud deployments the second your code is merged.

 ## Ready to Start?
-Let's get moving.
-Open up your terminal, clone this repository, and dive into your first module:
+Dive into your first module now !!!!!!!